Nes280/WorkflowLirmm/README.md

 ## Deployed on Advanse

+### To make it work

+Here what you have to check to make sure the application works:

+* Postgres DB well defined and created.
+Setup address in https://github.com/Nes280/sentiment-analysis-webpage/blob/master/src/main/java/fr/lirmm/db/BaseDeDonnee.java#L28
+* resources files added to the Payara docker container
+* `asadmin start-domain payaradomain` have been run in the Payara docker container
+* Connection pool created in Payara

+To set it right refer to the following sections

 ### Payara on Docker

 `docker ps` to check if the container is running (the payaraserver image with the name "furious_turing")